jcamposanok/introsde-2016-assignment-2/README.md

 ## Getting Started

-The project is composed of two parts, a REST server (package introsde.rest) and a test client (package introsde.client).
+The project was developed individually and is composed of two parts, a REST server (package [introsde.rest](src/main/java/introsde/rest)) and a test client app (package [introsde.client](src/main/java/introsde/client)).

 All the source code was developed from scratch using IntelliJ IDEA 2016.2.5.
 The dependencies are managed with Maven.

+In the REST server, the Health Profile is built dynamically (i.e. supports multiple types of measures) and the extra requests (R#10 - R#12) have been included.

 To test the source code corresponding to the exercise cases, simply run the included Ant ant-client.xml file.
 For a step by step explanation, review the tests scenarios described in the [src/main/java/introsde/client/Test.java](src/main/java/introsde/client/Test.java) class source code.

 ### Prerequisites